Alex Bregman Player Props: Astros vs. Yankees

 Alex Bregman At The Plate

-- Among qualifying hitters in MLB play, he ranks 83rd in batting average, 39th in on-base percentage, and 79th in slugging.
+- Among qualified hitters in MLB, he ranks 85th in batting average, 44th in on-base percentage, and 85th in slugging.

-- Bregman has an RBI in 43 of 108 games this season, with multiple RBI in 17 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Bregman has driven home a run in 43 games this season (39.4%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.